 The Company is committed to all shareholders and stakeholders having equal and timely access to material information regarding the operations and results of the Company.
-The Company will make regular ASX announcements and will make these available on its website.
+The Company makes regular ASX announcements and publishes these on its website.

 Principle Seven

 Recognise and Manage Risk